srw2ho/IPStreaming/README.md

-After Installing WinRT-FFmpeg Compilation guide build fmmpeg Libs and Dlls use powershell and go into folder /IPStraeamingCPP call into powershell shell the following command:
+After Installing WinRT-FFmpeg Compilation guide build fmmpeg Libs and Dlls use powershell and go into folder /IPStraeamingCPP call into powershell shell the following command: note : external ffmpeg-libs are not used for IPStraeming, therefore yod do not need building of external Libs (Build-FFmpeg.ps1 -BuildLib 0) for ARM-Build ps> ./Build-FFmpeg.ps1 -BuildLib 0 -Platforms ARM

-for ARM-Build
-ps> ./Build-FFmpeg.ps1 -BuildLib 0 -Platforms ARM